Sprowston, Norfolk

 New Build (3-bed)£295,000Market rate

-02 Schools & Education
+Schools & Education

 How Easy Is It to Get Around Sprowston?

 Sprowston benefits from excellent road access.
 The Broadland Northway (completed 2018) connects the north of Sprowston directly to the A47, Norwich Airport, and the western side of Norwich without going through the city centre.
-This has been transformative for commuters working in the Norwich Research Park, the hospital, or the business parks on the A47 corridor.
+This has been significant for commuters working in the Norwich Research Park, the hospital, or the business parks on the A47 corridor.

-04 Broadband & Connectivity
+Broadband & Connectivity

 Broadband in Sprowston is among the best in Norfolk.
-Standard fibre delivers 65-80 Mbps across established areas, while the newer Beeston Park development has full fibre (FTTP) delivering speeds up to 1 Gbps.
+Standard fibre delivers 65 to 80 Mbps across established areas, while the newer Beeston Park development has full fibre (FTTP) delivering speeds up to 1 Gbps.
 Openreach FTTP is being extended to more of the older housing stock.
 Mobile coverage is excellent with strong 4G from all networks and emerging 5G coverage in some areas.
 For remote workers, Sprowston’s connectivity is a genuine advantage.

 What Is Day-to-Day Life Like in Sprowston?

-The Sprowston retail park provides a Sainsbury’s superstore, Aldi, Costa, and various chain retailers – convenient for everyday shopping without driving into Norwich.
+The Sprowston retail park provides a Sainsbury’s superstore, Aldi, Costa, and various chain retailers, convenient for everyday shopping without driving into Norwich.
 The old village centre around the church retains some character, though Sprowston is primarily suburban.
-Mousehold Heath – 184 acres of historic heathland – sits on Sprowston’s southern boundary and provides outstanding green space for walking, running, and family outings.
+Mousehold Heath, 184 acres of historic heathland, sits on Sprowston’s southern boundary and provides outstanding green space for walking, running, and family outings.

 Healthcare is provided by several GP practices in the area, with the Norfolk and Norwich University Hospital about 20 minutes away.
 The town has pharmacies, dental practices, and good access to Norwich’s full range of health services.
 Sprowston Sports and Social Club, the recreation grounds, and various youth sports clubs provide community activities.

-For cultural life, Norwich is close enough to access easily – the Theatre Royal, Cinema City, the Norfolk and Norwich Festival, and the city’s restaurant scene are all within a short drive or bus ride.
+For cultural life, Norwich is close enough to access easily, the Theatre Royal, Cinema City, the Norfolk and Norwich Festival, and the city’s restaurant scene are all within a short drive or bus ride.

-06 Pros & Cons
+Pros & Cons

 What’s Good